nordeim/Point-Of-Sale/prompts.md

 ---
 wow, that is an awesome docker compose YML!
 You are the best absolute best designer and coder!
 Please also help me to create a complete `pyproject.toml`.

+---
+wow, you have done yet another awesome job! please help me create a complete `app/core.py` within ```python and ``` tags so that I can use it to jump start the whole application development!